 FACT: The average worldwide fee for SWT program participation is $1,533, according to a 2016 State Department report.

-07. Myth – American host businesses save money by hosting SWT students.
+07. Myth – American host businesses save money by hosting SWT participants and camp counselors.

-Fact: On average, host businesses do not save money by hiring SWT students.
+Fact: On average, host businesses and camps do not save money by hiring SWT participants and camp counselors.

-Host employers absorb extra costs related to the students, including organizing cultural activities, assisting with housing and transportation, and providing orientation and training.
-Since non-immigrant, non-citizens who are temporarily in the U.S.—like Summer Work Travel students— can’t collect Social Security or Medicare benefits, U.S. tax law exempts them from making Social Security and Medicare contributions.
-But Summer Work Travel students still pay federal, state, and local taxes.
+Hosts absorb extra costs related to the students, including organizing cultural activities, assisting with housing and transportation, and providing orientation and training.
+Since non-immigrant, non-citizens who are temporarily in the U.S.—like Summer Work Travel and Camp Counselor students— can’t collect Social Security or Medicare benefits, U.S. tax law exempts them from making Social Security and Medicare contributions.
+But all exchange participants still pay federal, state, and local taxes.

-08. Myth – The U.S. Government spends millions of dollars on the Summer Work Travel program.
+08. Myth – The U.S. Government spends millions of dollars on the Exchange Visitor program.

-FACT: The U.S. Government spends $0 on Summer Work Travel program participation.
+FACT: The U.S. Government spends $0 on the Exchange Visitor Program.

-No taxpayer dollars are used to fund program participation -- the international students pay their own way.
-The students cover all of costs associated with the program, funding their own program fees, room and board, and travel while in the United States.
+No taxpayer dollars are used to fund program participation -- the international participants pay their own way.
+They cover all of costs associated with the program, funding their own program fees, room and board, and travel while in the United States.